ConorPadraigMurphy/FYP/README.md

    - pip install python-dotenv
    - Model: YoloV8 (Ultralytics)

-## How to to run the application (Run each command in separate terminals)
+## How to run the application (Run each command in separate terminals)

 1. Start Zookeeper (Run command in the kafka_2.13 Folder)
    - ./bin/zookeeper-server-start.sh ./config/zookeeper.properties